sharontherese/sharon-kabel/content/post/bute/index.md

 The father of the groom, the 3rd Marquess of Bute, deserves an article in his own right, which I cannot provide here.
 Here is a memoir[^1] of one of his Benedictine friends, and a more recent biography[^2] of Crichton-Stuart III).
 John Chrichton-Stuard, was not only the richest man in the world at the time, but the first English translator of the Roman Breviary.[^3] [^4] [^5] The father of the bride was Sir Alan Henry Bellingham, who among other roles, served as Private Chamberlain to Popes Pius IX, Leo XIII, and Pius X.

-Setting that aside...the most interesting thing about this wedding is that, despite being more than 100 years ago, we have a wedding program AND wedding video footage!
+Setting that aside...the most interesting thing about this wedding is that, despite being more than 100 years ago, we have wedding video footage, and a connection to a uniquely printed wedding booklet!

 # The Wedding Film